Indian politics and its vocabulary have changed signifi

 If one examines the trajectory of democracy in India, it shows a distressing state of affairs.
 It is the same democratic project about which Pratap Bhanu Mehta in The Burden of Democracy glowingly wrote that “it was a leap of faith for which there was no precedent in human history”.
 And today, it is the same democracy which is sadly gasping for breath.
 On a proper prognosis of democracy in India, bringing it on the ventilator would show that it was not predicated on liberalism.
 Institutions, which were mandated with the dual task of defending and deepening democracy have

 Still, it is not too late to contain the crisis of democracy in India.
 Ousting of authoritarians like Donald Trump from office reinforces hope.
 However, for this to happen in India, democracy needs to be re-defined in line with the best practices of liberalism in its true sense.
-Up until now, the bottom-down approach of deepening democracy has to give way to top-up ‘social revolution’.
+Up until now, the top-down approach of deepening democracy has to give way to top-up ‘social revolution’.
 Investment in democracy by the social groups needs to be made and democracy must be guarded jealously.

 Ambedkar’s talisman of constitutional morality, wherein he exhorts commitment to “permanent reverence to the form of the constitution”, can be a lodestar in rescuing democracy from the clutches of authoritarianism, followed by moulding it in a liberal cast.
 And, indeed, the process of “instilling democracy” on Indian soil should never stop until it reaches the crevices of society and becomes a ‘way of life’.